 Think of Vienna and you might not automatically think of Herbie Hancock or Natalie Cole.
 Or Dave Brubeck.
 Or Liza Minnelli.
 Or John Scofield.
 But those are just some of the big names that have appeared at the Vienna Jazz Festival – Jazzfest Wien.

-- Jazz event now in its 29th year
+- Jazz event now approaching its 30th edition

 - Often dips into other genres, too, such as soul and blues